Essential Guide to SIL Registration for Providers and Coordinators

 Supported Independent Living (SIL) is a crucial support option provided under the NDIS for participants who require assistance with daily living tasks while living in shared or individual housing.
 SIL funding is tailored to each participant's needs, ensuring they receive the necessary support to live as independently as possible.

 The NDIS Commission has announced the transition to mandatory registration for all Supported Independent Living (SIL) providers, following recommendations from the NDIS Provider and Workforce Registration Taskforce, which identified SIL as a higher-risk support area—particularly where services have been delivered by unregistered providers.
-From 1 July 2026, all providers delivering SIL supports will be required to commence the registration process in line with the NDIS Commission’s transition requirements (which are yet to be formally released).
+From 1 July 2026, all providers delivering SIL supports will be required to commence the registration process in line with the NDIS Commission’s transition requirements.
 This applies to all providers, including those who have previously operated as unregistered providers under plan-managed or self-managed arrangements.
 This marks a significant shift for the sector, as SIL has historically been accessible through both registered and unregistered providers.
 Under the new framework, SIL will be formally recognised as a high-risk support, requiring mandatory registration, certification audits, and compliance with specific Practice Standards.

 "The risk inherent in these types of services due to the isolation of people with disability is unacceptable."